rbertolusso/intubate/README.md

 and I apologize for that.
 3. I got to the point I need to take a rest (this reason is competing with 2. with increasing strength as time passes by.
-If something looks odd, you can refer to the Spanish Inquisition)
+If something looks odd, you can refer to the Spanish Inquisition by Monty Python)

 Also, please keep in mind you have a very good chance you can create your own interfaces (with the helper function `intubate`), or call the non-pipe-aware functions